Distribution

 How Do Brands Distribute Live Shopping Events Across Multiple Accounts?

 Distributing live shopping events across multiple accounts means starting pre-event teasers 5 to 10 days before the event from host and niche accounts, running one primary live stream from the lead host with companion accounts driving traffic to it, then extracting 15 to 30 clips for 5 to 10 days of post-event distribution.
 Most brands find post-event distribution drives 30 to 60 percent of total event-attributable conversion, often more than the live event itself.
-The economics matter because US live commerce reached approximately $17 billion in 2024 with TikTok Shop driving the majority of that volume.
+The economics matter because eMarketer reports TikTok had the highest US buyer share of any social platform in 2024 at 43.8 percent, with TikTok Shop driving the bulk of US live commerce volume.

 How Far In Advance Should Distribution Start?